-With its first issue release in October 1950, Fantomen is one of the earliest Swedish regularly published comics books, with over 1,600 issues having been published since then, second only to Frew Publications in Australia.
+With its first issue release on the 5th of October, 1950.
+Fantomen is one of the earliest Swedish regularly published comic books, with over 1,600 issues having been published since then, second only to Frew Publications in Australia.

-Fantomen has been the template for many similar publications in other countries within that region, for example in counties such Norway, Finland, Denmark, Germany, Hungary, Poland, Slovakia, Estonia and Russia, with the Norweigan edition, Fantomet, being the most enduring.
+Fantomen has been the template for many similar publications in other countries within that region, for example in counties such as Norway, Finland, Denmark, Germany, Hungary, Poland, Slovakia, Estonia and Russia, with the Norwegian edition, Fantomet, being the most enduring.

-The 36 pages in the first issue were not exclusively a Phantom comics strip, but also contained stories featuring Louie (by Harry Hanan), Nancy (by Ernie Bushmiller), Curly Kayoe (by Sam Leff) and Hopalong Cassidy.
-For the first eight years of Fantomen, daily newspaper strip stories were published in strict chronological order, serialized across several consecutive issues.
-The Phantom also didn’t appear on all Fantomen covers until 1959, where the comic book content shifted to solely featured the Phantom.
+The 36 pages found in edition number 1 were not solely dedicated to the Phantom, but also contain stories featuring Louie, Nancy, Curly Kayoe and Hopalong Cassidy.
+For the first eight years of Fantomen, daily newspaper strip stories were published in chronological order, serialized across several consecutive issues.
+The Phantom also didn’t appear on all Fantomen covers until 1959, where the comic book content shifted to solely feature the Phantom.

 Fantomen was initially printed on a fortnightly basis, in full color.
 To save on costs, the comic book commenced being printed in black and white from 1955, starting with issue number 22 (as seen on the right).

 It should also be noted, Fantomen comics carry a unique numbering system, in that at the commencement of each year, the comic number resets back to 1.
 Each comic can easily be identified in the year it was printed, as it forms part of the comic number.

 In 1958, Fantomen went from being published fortnightly to weekly with 38 issues printed that year.
 This was changed back to a fortnightly print the following year due to poor sales and the need to save on costs.